cysouw/graphicalgrammar/text/germany.md

 :::

 ::: {.im #schütze1875_15}
-Graphical display from Schütze [-@schutze1875: 15] of the Schiller quote in [@last].
-Schütze calls this a *Gedankenperiode* 'thought-period' consisting of four sentences.
-Main clauses are marked with a capital letter *A*; different levels of embedding are indicated both by lower placement, by indentation, and by different lower-case letters; the letter *k* indicates *kurz*, i.e. a shortened *zu+Infinitiv* clause; arches connect separated parts from the same clause; plusses connect clauses with shared arguements; Punctuation like commas, colons and semicolons are copied verbatim from the sentence into the graphic display.
+Graphical display from Schütze [-@schutze1875: 15] of the long and complex quotation from Friedrich Schiller in [@last].
+Schütze calls this a *Gedankenperiode* 'thought-period' consisting of four sentences with 35 different subordinate clauses.
 :::

 ### Gelbe (1877) *Deutsche Sprachlehre*